terraform-google-modules/terraform-google-iam/README.md

 ### Permissions

-In order to execute this module you must have a Service Account with an appropriate role to manage IAM for the applicable resource.
+In order to execute a submodule you must have a Service Account with an appropriate role to manage IAM for the applicable resource.
 The appropriate role differs depending on which resource you are targeting, as follows:

 - Organization:
   - Organization Administrator: Access to administer all resources belonging to the organization